kelley-sharp/minesweeper/README.md

 ## About

+On my first Windows computer in the 90's, Minesweeper was the most difficult of the Entertainment Pack games for me to play.
+That's why I wanted to build it programmatically from scratch.
+I still loose Minesweeper most of the time, but the real win is the satisfaction of knowing how it works.

-Minesweeper was the most difficult game for me to play on Windows on my first computer in the 90's, and now even better than being able to beat it, I can build it programmatically from scratch!
-In order to view the site and play the game go to [the deployed app on my site](http://kelley-sharp-minesweeper.s3-website-us-east-1.amazonaws.com/).
+In order to view the site and play the game go [here](http://kelley-sharp-minesweeper.s3-website-us-east-1.amazonaws.com/).

 ## How to run this app locally